whiterabbitGh0st/katelibby/README.md

 !g        - Queries google and returns the first result.

-!giphy    -
+!giphy    - returns a gif based on query

 !help     - displays a help message

+!in       - Has kate send your message as a reminder to you at a certain time.

-!join     -
+!join     - Allows kate to join a specified channel

 !luck     - Test your luck, and see how good it is

+!mtastatus - returns the MTA status of the certain line.

 !mustache - take any image URL, and using http://mustachify.me/ it ads a mustache to image.

-!remind   - also as !in,
+!remind   - see !in

 !w        - Returns weather from underground weather,  !w only allows 500 calls a day and 10 a minute